Anna Chadarevian

 Senior Advisor Environmental and Social Assessment

-These exchanges provided valuable insights into the current dynamics, needs, and opportunities related to environmental and social impact assessment (ESIA) systems and strategic environmental assessment processes in Nigeria.
-Together with the Nigerian ministries and partner institutions involved, the NCEA will examine the possibilities for a future role in facilitating dialogue and cooperation between institutions, with the aim of fostering stronger collaboration and more coordinated action in relation to Strategic planning.
+These exchanges provided valuable insights into the current dynamics, needs, and opportunities related to ESIA systems and SESA processes in Nigeria.
+Together with the Nigerian ministries and partner institutions involved, the NCEA will examine the possibilities for a future role in facilitating dialogue and cooperation between institutions, with the aim of fostering stronger collaboration and more coordinated action in relation to strategic planning.
+Also, opportunities will be explored to organise training sessions and joint activities focused on strengthening institutional capacity, stakeholder engagement, and awareness of SEA systems in Nigeria.
+Particular attention will be given to supporting the implementation of the SPIN Hydropower SESA programme and promoting good environmental governance practices more broadly.

 Picture: ©NCEA, 2026